nsclass/rust-calculator/README.md

 # Rust Simple Text Calculator ![tests](https://github.com/nsclass/rust-calculator/workflows/Rust/badge.svg)

-Simple calculator application by using post fix algorithm in Rust
+Simple calculator application by using post fix algorithm in Rust.
+It supports operators: +, -, * and /

 ### Backend
 Axum framework used for HTTP server